PipeWire/wireplumber/docs/rst/testing.rst

 .. code:: console

-   $ wpctl status  # find the capture & playback endpoint ids
+   $ wpctl status  # find the capture & playback node ids
-   $ pw-record --target <endpoint_id> test.wav
+   $ pw-record --target <node_id> test.wav
-   $ pw-play --target <endpoint_id> test.wav
+   $ pw-play --target <node_id> test.wav

 .. note::

-   node ids and endpoint ids can be used interchangeably when specifying targets in all use cases
+   node ids can be used interchangeably when specifying targets in all use cases

 video-play
 ^^^^^^^^^^

-Using the default endpoint:
+Using the default device:

 .. code:: console